Snowflake

 GRANT OWNERSHIP ON DATABASE KUBIT TO ROLE KUBIT;

-7. Create a Data Warehouse
+5. Create a Warehouse

 CREATE OR REPLACE WAREHOUSE KUBIT WAREHOUSE_SIZE=...
 INITIALLY_SUSPENDED=TRUE;